c4pt000/GITHUB.COM-GOOGLE.com-shadow-password/README.md

 docker run -it -d -e "DISPLAY=${DISPLAY:-:0.0}" -v /tmp/.X11-unix:/tmp/.X11-unix c4pt/google-password-fuzz
 then attach docker image
 ```

+# to protect day to day users using their laptops in public from random camera capture of on lookers or survilence cameras for better password protection from visual theft

 ![s1](https://raw.githubusercontent.com/c4pt000/GITHUB.COM-GOOGLE.com-shadow-password/main/eye.png)

 (by default the generated password is hidden but can be copied with the clipboard mouse button) the eyeball will actually show the generated password in plainsight (think "lastpass" hidden generated password)